On this page

 Okta Sign-In Widget upgrade

-For Identity Engine, some specific objects that were previously in the widget configuration are no longer supported and must be removed.
+For Identity Engine, some specific objects that were previously in the Sign-In Widget configuration are no longer supported and must be removed.
 Also, specific feature flags aren't supported when you upgrade the widget and must be removed from features in the JSON code.
 See Upgrade your Okta Sign-In Widget for a comprehensive list of configuration and feature changes.